 The cons: While living off of red wine, fresh vegetables, cheese, and fish sounds enticing, it can also be quite expensive to maintain.
 Plus, many unsaturated fats are still present in the meal plan (including cheese and oils).

-What the nutritionists say: Shereen Lehman, MS, an evidence-based nutrition specialist and the co-author of Superfoods for Dummies, speaks to the ease of the diet: "The Mediterranean diet includes a lot of delicious food and has good variety.
+What the nutritionists say: Shereen Lehman, MS, an evidence-based nutrition specialist and the co-author of Superfoods for Dummies, speaks to the ease of the diet: "The Mediterranean diet includes a lot of delicious food and has a good variety.
 Of course," she admits, "if you need to lose weight, you'll still need to count calories."
 Lehman continues, "It's healthy, nutritious, and the health benefits are there.
 With evidence of effectiveness for cardiovascular and overall health, this diet focuses on what foods are good for you.

 It's high in omega-3 fats, monounsaturated fats (olive oil), fiber, calcium, and it is pretty much everything a healthy diet should be."